 In addition to these events, Critical Resistance in the Digital Age includes a student/faculty common book project focusing on The Future of Reputation: Gossip, Rumor, and Privacy on the Internet by Daniel Solove, Professor of Law at the George Washington University Law School.
 The full text of the book is available for free online.
 All faculty and students are invited to participate in the reading group, which will meet in late March.

 “We anticipate that this semester-long program will provide spaces for meaningful scholarly exchange among students and faculty who share a critical interest in issues relating to technology, civil liberties, privacy, and social change,” says Duschinski.

-Anthropology Events, anthropology news, center for law justice and culture, center for law justice and culture events, Critical Resistance in the Digital Age, Haley Duschinski, Love and Hate, Making and Breaking the Law, ohio University, political science events, Political Science news, Privacy, Sociology events, Student Affairs, students for law justice and culture, Surveillance, women and gender studies events, women and gender studies news
+Anthropology Events, anthropology news, center for law justice and culture, center for law justice and culture events, critical resistance, Critical Resistance in the Digital Age, Haley Duschinski, Love and Hate, Making and Breaking the Law, ohio University, political science events, Political Science news, Privacy, Sociology events, Student Affairs, students for law justice and culture, Surveillance, women and gender studies events, women and gender studies news